batushka11/USOF/README.md

 # Speak About It

 Speak About It is a question-and-answer platform designed for both professional and enthusiast programmers.
 Inspired by the collaborative environment of forums like Stack Overflow, **Speak About It** allows users to share their challenges and solutions through short posts, receive community feedback, and build a reputation based on their contributions.
-This project, developed with **NestJS**, **Prisma**, **MySQL**, and **Node.js**, is an API-driven solution aimed at fostering knowledge-sharing and community engagement.
+This project, developed with **NestJS**, **Prisma**, **MySQL**, **Node.js** and **AWS**, is an API-driven solution aimed at fostering knowledge-sharing and community engagement.

 ## Table of Contents